travelens/tasmania-2023/src/content/post/5-sculpture-walk.md

 1 250 features a giant corroded steel plate with small rivets making up four digits.
 The plate, viewable from high above along Napoleon Street, lies in an excavated ditch, once the home of a winch capable of hauling 1 250 tonne vessels from the water.

 The penultimate sculpture lies at the bottom of Napoleon Street Park overlooking Battery Point’s ship chandlers and the river Derwent.
 Although visible by day, 24 is a creature of the night featuring a solar illuminated red number 24 beneath a very thick, dark layer of resin that creates an eerie image similar to a sunken ship.
+This one was very difficult for us to find, we kept wandering around looking for it.

 Errol Flynn Reserve marks the end of the trail with the large white Hollywoodesque 1909 sculpture a tribute to our most famous expat born in the year 1909.